JanHerca/urantiapedia/output/wikijs/en/article/Enrique_Traver/presidents_message_june_2021.md

 Jesus told us:

 > “What I require of you, my apostles, is spirit unity—and that you can experience in the joy of your united dedication to the wholehearted doing of the will of my Father in heaven.
 You do not have to see alike or feel alike or even think alike in order spiritually to be alike.
 Spiritual unity is derived from the consciousness that each of you is indwelt, and increasingly dominated, by the spirit gift of the heavenly Father.
-Your apostolic harmony must grow out of the fact that the spirit hope of each of you is identical in origin, nature, and destiny.” [[UB 141:5.1](/en/The_Urantia_Book/141#p5_1)]
+Your apostolic harmony must grow out of the fact that the spirit hope of each of you is identical in origin, nature, and destiny.” <a id="a76_560"></a>[[UB 141:5.1](/en/The_Urantia_Book/141#p5_1)]

 _It is a matter of looking, of perception, of trust, and of faith._